Terror management theory: Evolutionary backdrop

-Terror management theorists consider TMT to be compatible with the theory of evolution: Valid fears of dangerous things have an adaptive function that helped facilitate the survival of our ancestors' genes.
+Terror-management theorists regard TMT as compatible with the theory of evolution: Valid fears of dangerous things have an adaptive function that helped facilitate the survival of our ancestors' genes.
 However, generalized existential anxiety resulting from the clash between a desire for life and awareness of the inevitability of death is neither adaptive nor selected for.
 TMT views existential anxiety as an unfortunate byproduct of these two highly adaptive human proclivities rather than as an adaptation that the evolutionary process selected for its advantages.
 Just as human bipedalism confers advantages as well as disadvantages, death anxiety is an inevitable part of our intelligence and awareness of dangers.

 Anxiety in response to the inevitability of death threatened to undermine adaptive functioning and therefore needed amelioration.
 TMT posits that humankind used the same intellectual capacities that gave rise to this problem to fashion cultural beliefs and values that provided protection against this potential anxiety.
-TMT considers these cultural beliefs (even unpleasant and frightening ones, such as ritual human sacrifice) when they manage potential death anxiety in a way that promotes beliefs and behaviors which facilitated the functioning and survival of the collective.
+TMT suggests these cultural beliefs (even unpleasant and frightening ones, such as ritual human sacrifice) manage potential death-anxiety in a way that promotes beliefs and behaviors which facilitated the functioning and survival of the collective.

 Hunter-gatherers used their emerging cognitive abilities to facilitate solving practical problems, such as basic needs for nutrition, mating, and tool-making.
 As these abilities evolved, an explicit awareness of death also emerged.
 But once this awareness materialized, the potential for terror that it created put pressure on emerging conceptions of reality.
 Any conceptual formation that was to be widely accepted by the group needed to provide a means of managing this terror.

-Originally, the emergence of morality evolved to facilitate co-existence within groups.
+Originally, morality evolved to facilitate co-existence within groups.
 Together with language, morality served pragmatic functions that extended survival.
 The struggle to deny the finality of death co-opted and changed the function of these cultural inventions.
 For example, Neanderthals might have begun burying their dead as a means of avoiding unpleasant odors, disease-infested parasites, or dangerous scavengers.
 But during the Upper Paleolithic era, these pragmatic burial practices appear to have become imbued with layers of ritual performance and supernatural beliefs, suggested by the elaborate decoration of bodies with thousands of beads or other markers.
 Food and other necessities were also included within the burial chamber, indicating the potential for a belief system that included life after death.
-In many human cultures today, funerals are viewed primarily as cultural events, viewed through the lens of morality and language, with little thought given to the utilitarian origins of burying the dead.
+Many human cultures today treat funerals primarily as cultural events, viewed through the lens of morality and language, with little thought given to the utilitarian origins of burying the dead.

 Evolutionary history also indicates that "the costs of ignoring threats have outweighed the costs of ignoring opportunities for self-development."
 This reinforces the concept that abstract needs for individual and group self-esteem may continue to be selected for by evolution, even when they sometimes confer risks to physical health and well-being.